nwj/nwj.sh/content/miscellany.md

 Remember when Cleveland invented its own [alternative to Valentine's Day](https://en.wikipedia.org/wiki/Sweetest_Day), but the rest of the country largely didn't adopt it.

+The [director of the movie Tár](https://en.wikipedia.org/wiki/Todd_Field) also invented Big League Chew.

 ## 2023

 Automobiles, airplanes, television, and penicillin were all invented prior to [the invention of chocolate chip cookies](https://en.wikipedia.org/wiki/Chocolate_chip_cookie#Invention).